 About Industrial-Organizational Psychology

-- Assist with selections, performance management, and other HR functions
+• Assist with selection, performance management, and other HR functions

-- Help make employees into a more productive resource
+• Help make employees into a more productive resource by improving work life quality

-I-O Psychologists are trained to approach problems the way that a scientist comes at a research question.
-They apply scientific research methods, psychological concepts, and analytic methods to help businesses solve problems.
+People who are trained in I-O psychology are trained to approach problems the way that a scientist comes at a research question.
+They apply scientific research methods, psychological concepts, an understanding of human behavior, and analytic methods to help businesses solve problems.
 What they don’t do, is employ fads in solving a problem, or take wild guesses.

 Imagine if…